rancher/rancher.github.io/rancher/latest/en/cattle/rancher-compose/upgrading/index.md

 `service2` is the name of the new service that you want to start in Rancher. `service1` is the name of the service that you want stopped in Rancher.
 As `service2` is deployed, the containers in `service1` will be removed from Rancher.
 The service is not removed from Rancher, but the scale of the service will be brought to 0.

 Inside the `docker-compose.yml`, both names of the services will need to be included.
-For `service1`, only the name of the service is required for `rancher-compose` to find the service in Rancher.
-For `service2`, the service will need to be populated with all the details of the service in order for `rancher-compose` to launch the service.
+For `service1`, only the name of the service is required for Rancher Compose to find the service in Rancher.
+For `service2`, the service will need to be populated with all the details of the service in order for Rancher Compose to launch the service.

-**`docker-compose.yml` Example**
+#### Example `docker-compose.yml`

 ```yaml
 service1: